 This bold bar uses foraged gorse flowers and Irish seaweed to create a uniquely savory-floral profile.
 It’s the most unexpected bar on the list—and maybe the most memorable.

-• Flavor: Honeyed floral notes with a touch of umami
+• Flavor: Coconut floral notes with a touch of umami

 Festival Tip: The obvious choice for this list NearyNógs’ Mourne Lúnasa Lavender bar, another floral hit.
 But the gorse flower and Irish seaweed have captivated us.